 Online learning, on the other hand, is asynchronous, as mentioned above.
+Learning is self-directed and flexible.
 Students have a set number of classes and specific amounts of time to complete classwork, homework, tests, or projects, but they can do that work at any time during the school day.

 Benefits of Online School

 While the switch from in-person to virtual learning has been an adjustment for many students, plenty of others are learning why online school is a great option.
 There are plenty of benefits of online learning, with flexibility and comfort being among the most compelling.